Plot is THE driving force of your screenplay, so it’s essential that you spend time on your plotting skills when you’re

 Your Script Outline — Plot Point #4: Midpoint

-The midpoint, as its name implies, is the at the middle of your screenplay’s second act.
+The midpoint, as its name implies, occurs (a) at the middle of your screenplay, as a whole and (b) at the middle of Act Two, in specific.
 It changes the entire direction of your story.

-For example, in a “good vs evil” type story, the good forces have experienced setback after setback.
+For example, in a “good vs. evil” type of story, the good forces have experienced setback after setback.
 But at the midpoint, something happens that changes their fortunes for the better.
 For the first time, success seems like a possibility.

 In a romance, comedy, or drama where people of different personalities are thrown together, the midpoint marks the moment where they stop seeing each other as enemies, usually by accomplishing a minor, but important, goal together.

-Your Script Outline — Plot Point #5: the Point of Commitment
+Your Script Outline — Plot Point #5: Fork in the Road

-The point of commitment is where your main character reaffirms his commitment to his goal.
+The fork in the road is where your main character reaffirms or escalates commitment to his goal.
 It’s another plot point that I didn’t think much about until I read Viki King’s screenwriting book, How to Write a Movie in 21 Days.

-According to Viki, the point of commitment happens around page 60 of your screenplay.
+According to King, this point of commitment happens around page 60 of a screenplay.
 At first I was skeptical, but then I started looking for it–and lo and behold!–it was there, just as she said…usually clocking in 60 minutes into the movie.

 I wouldn’t spend too much time on this plot point when writing your script outline, but because I’m personally interested in psychology and human motivation, I think it’s an interesting point to include (especially to reinforce theme).

 Your Script Outline — Plot Point #6: All Is Lost

 At this moment, your main character has experienced an extreme setback.
-He’s the farthest he can possibly be from his goal, and it seems impossible for him to accomplish it.
+He’s the furthest he can possibly be from his goal.
+It seems impossible for him to accomplish it.
 This moment usually marks the end of Act Two.

-To learn about the three essentials to crafting the perfect “all is lost” moment, read this article, or, for a more detailed writing guide, read Trough of Hell: How to Wrap Up the Middle of Your Story with Maximum Impact.
+To learn about the three essentials to crafting the perfect “all is lost” moment, read this article.

-Your Script Outline — Plot Point #7: the Climax
+Your Script Outline — Plot Point #7: Climax